DevLifts/keto/README.md

 @TODO: Add an overview explaining what Keto is.

 ## Submitting a Pull Request
 Got something to contribute?
 Awesome!
 Create a Pull Request to submit tips, recipes, etc. We don't have any stylistic guidelines (yet), but please contribute well-organized, high-quality content or your PR will be rejected.
+Have ideas for how we can best organize this info?
+Open an issue!